esplito/coding-notes/epicreact/react-hooks/notes.md

 * Demo of a Geo-chat app in both Class Components and Hooks

 ### React Hooks Welcome
-The backend is mocked with
+The backend is mocked with MSW, but you can uncomment code in backend.js if you want to use the live endpoint.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODA0NDU3MjYsLTEzNjgyOTI4MiwtNj
+eyJoaXN0b3J5IjpbLTE5NDY4MzY5MDIsLTEzNjgyOTI4MiwtNj
 EwNTU1ODYzLC0zNDIxMzkxODNdfQ==
 -->